Baylor College of Medicine recommends that all applicants review the TMDSAS Application and Acceptance Website.

 - A high level of personal integrity

 Baylor welcomes applicants from diverse backgrounds and experiences.
-We are committed to promoting equal opportunity medicine for all who are interested in a medical career, including groups that are underrepresented in medicine regionally or nationally due to race, ethnicity, socioeconomic status, geographic location, unique personal experiences, or other factors.
+We are committed to promoting equal opportunity medicine for all who are interested in a medical career, including groups underrepresented in medicine regionally or nationally due to race, ethnicity, socioeconomic status, geographic location, unique personal experiences, or other factors.

 As an applicant/enrollee in an educational program that prepares individuals for issuance of an occupational license, Texas law requires that you be notified that the issuance of occupational licenses may be restricted based on a license applicant’s criminal history.
 View Notice of Potential ineligibility for License.